-- 6.1 Article 3(1) provides development consent for the carrying out of and use of the authorised development within the Order limits and subject to the requirements. - 6.2 Article 3(2) provides that development carried out pursuant to a planning permission granted following implementation of the DCO would not be in breach of the DCO, ensuring no risk of criminal liability pursuant to Section 161 of the 2008 Act.
-This follows the Daventry International Rail Freight Interchange Alteration Order 20142.
+- 7.1 Article 3(1) provides development consent for the carrying out of and use of the authorised development within the Order limits and subject to the requirements.

+In the third draft DCO (Document 4.1C) reference has been added to protective provisions in response to a request from lawyers on behalf of Tata/SSI/RBT. - 7.2 Article 3(2) provides that development carried out pursuant to a planning permission granted following implementation of the DCO would not be in breach of the DCO, ensuring no risk of criminal liability pursuant to Section 161 of the 2008 Act.
+This follows the Daventry International Rail Freight Interchange Alteration Order 2014.